induktio/thinker/Details.md

 8. `auto_relocate_hq` feature imports a game mechanic from Civilization 3 where lost/captured headquarters are automatically moved to another suitable base.
 This ensures the AI factions will not struggle without active headquarters.
 9. AI mineral/nutrient production cost factors for each difficulty level can be changed from the `cost_factor` setting.
 Does not affect other difficulty related modifiers.
 10. Content (non-drone) base population for each difficulty level can be adjusted from `content_pop_player` and `content_pop_computer` variables.
 By default these have the same values than vanilla game mechanics.
+11. Also according to vanilla game rules, the AI pays reduced maintenance for facilities on two highest difficulty levels.
+Transcend level has 1/3 and Thinker level 2/3 maintenance from usual amounts.

 User interface additions